skip to content

 Aims

-1. to expose advanced students to the breadth of the Earth Sciences through a combination of seminars, course work and field trips;
+1. expose advanced students to the breadth of the Earth Sciences through a combination of seminars, course work and field trips;

-2. to provide "state of the art" knowledge of specific areas in the Earth Sciences through a combination of seminars, course work, and faculty-supervised independent research;
+2. provide "state of the art" knowledge of specific areas in the Earth Sciences through a combination of seminars, course work, and faculty-supervised independent research;

 Teaching and learning methods